bestknighter/tlang/README.md

 ## Calling instructions

-- For calling `montador`, you'll need to pass 1 to 3 `.asm` files.
+- For calling `montador`, you'll need to pass 1 or more `.asm` files.
 It'll generate one `.o` for each file.
 Windows example:
   - `.\montador.exe '.\Arquivos Teste\fat_mod_A.asm' '.\Arquivos Teste\fat_mod_B.asm'`

-- For calling `ligador`, you'll need to pass 1 to 3 `.o` files.
+- For calling `ligador`, you'll need to pass 1 or more `.o` files.
 It'll generate a single file without extension with the same name as the first file.
 Windows example:
   - `.\ligador.exe '.\Arquivos Teste\fat_mod_A.o' '.\Arquivos Teste\fat_mod_B.o'`

 - For calling `carregador`, you'll need to pass one file without extension followed by memory chunk info.
 It'll generate a `.im` file.
 Windows example: